addthis/addthis-angularjs/README.md

 >
 ```

 Replace `addthis_sharing_toolbox` with the name for the AddThis inline share tool desired.
+If you’re adding inline buttons or Tip Jar buttons, replace `addthis_inline_share_toolbox` with the class for the desired tool.
+To get the class name, visit your addthis.com dashboard, add a tool, navigate to the Get The Code page, and identify the class name in Step 3 on the Get The Code page.

 Replace `http://example.com` with the URL to share when a visitor clicks on one of the sharing buttons, or, alternately, leave the `share-url` attribute out completely.
 You can use a variable here, ex: `share-url="shareUrlFromMyScope"`.